 It is unclear how harmonized rules will affect other WTO agreements and many Members, therefore, are unable to be flexible on individual issues in the process of the harmonization work programme.
-Discussions seek to develop a uniform understanding of the impact that harmonized rules of origin will have on other WTO agreements.
+Discussions occurred to develop a uniform understanding on the impact that Harmonized Rules of Origin will have on other WTO agreements, but the fact is as said above.